zclassic-ce/ZClassic-FullNodeWindows/README.md

 # This is the ZCL full node for Windows

 The zclassicd.exe is the file that you need to download and run - this will start a full ZClassic node.
+Be aware that this is compiled, alpha release software - you use at your own risk, but for best security you should always build from the source code.
+The compiled executable is here for convenience.

 Things you need in addition to this are a Zclassic directory - this will be created for you when you first run the exe and is located at c:\users\\%username%\AppData\Roaming\Zclassic.